pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/MigrationGuides/MigratingTo1.9.md

 The type of `mockAPIClient` determines how the dependency is overridden.

-This style of accessing and overriding dependencies is really only approprirate for dependencies defined directly in your project.
+This style of accessing and overriding dependencies is really only appropriate for dependencies defined directly in your project.
 If you are shipping a dependency client that is used by others, then still prefer adding a computed property to `DependencyValues` in order to be more discoverable.